WeilerP/sc_analysis_template/_sources/index.md

     - Project URLs
 3. Update `src/fancypackage/core/_constants.py` to include any paths relevant to your analysis and that should be accessible from any script or Jupyter notebook
 4. Update this README to include the relevant information about your project.
+5. Ensure repository settings are set up correctly to build Jupyter Book:
+    - In `Settings > Actions > General > Workflow permissions`: Allow read and write permissions.
+    - In `Settings > Pages > Build and deployment`: Set the branch to `gh-pages`.

 ## Installation